 Large scale or more complex developments often have to be supported by assessments that show what the impact of the development proposals would be on the local natural and man-made environment.
-Such assessments are required to supplement the relevant consent application and the cost will need to be met by the applicant.
+Such assessments supplement the relevant consent application and the cost will need to be met by the applicant.
+Please also see the Marine Management Organisation (MMO) Guidance on Assessments.
 Developers must also factor in sufficient time for these assessments to be made and must be prepared for conditions to be attached to the consents if granted where an issue has been raised.
 For example, work may only be allowed at certain times of the year to prevent disturbance of nesting birds or migrating fish.
 This page reviews the following commonly required assessments:

 Environmental Impact Assessments (EIA) are a way of determining, in a systematic way, a projects likely significant environmental effects.
 They are required under Council Directive 85/336/EC, more commonly known as the Environmental Impact Assessment Directive or EIA Directive.
 The Marine Works (Environmental Impact Assessment) Regulations 2007 (as amended) puts into practice the EIA Directive in relation to marine licences.